YakovM93/Short-Range-Oversquashing/README.md

 ## Research Context

-This project is part of research conducted at the Technion – Israel Institute of Technology, investigating the short-range oversquashing phenomenon in MPNNs.
-The work explores how information bottlenecks occur even over short distances in graph structures and proposes solutions through architectural modifications.
+This project is part of research conducted at the Technion – Israel Institute of Technology.

 ---